dreadl0ck/zeus/wiki/docs/README.md

 zeus » test-race
 ```

-Testsfunctions can also be executed in isolation, either on the commandline or via the VSCode golang plugin in the IDE.
+The Go Test functions in *zeus_test.go* can also be executed in isolation, either on the commandline or via the VSCode golang plugin inside the IDE.

 > NOTE: The tests are still work in progress.
 Code coverage is currently at ~ 50%